 Peter Little, the Parking Authority's executive director, said the aim is to make sure that open spots are easier to find, which should reduce congestion and drivers' frustration.
 He's excited about the new approach, calling it the "cutting edge of parking thought."

-If all goes well in Baltimore, the new system could be expanded from downtown into Harbor East and Fells Point, followed by Federal Hill and Mount Vernon.
-Little’s team also might try setting different rates at different times of the day and on different days of the week, something currently done in Federal Hill where demand for parking is highest in the evening.
+If all goes well in Baltimore, the new system could be expanded from downtown first into Harbor East and Fells Point, followed by Federal Hill and Mount Vernon.
+Little's team also might try setting different rates at different times of the day and on different days of the week, something currently done in Federal Hill where demand for parking is highest in the evening.

-Bill King, the president of the new City Center Residents Association, said he’ll be watching the rollout closely.
+Bill King, the president of the new City Center Residents Association, said he'll be watching the roll out closely.
 People who live downtown generally park in garages, he said, but are concerned about what the changes might mean for visiting friends.

 "I hope that they really will stay keyed into how it affects residents," he said.
 "That's something we're hoping to help with."